LouisMazel/maz-ui/packages/docs/docs/composables/use-user-visibility.md

 ### Start

-Will start the user visibilty tracking
+Will start the user visibility tracking

 ```ts
 visibility.start()